JetBrains/intellij-sdk-docs/tutorials/custom_language_support/grammar_and_parser.md

 We specified that a property may have or may not have key and value.
 This lets the IDE still recognise incorrectly defined properties and provide corresponding code analysis and quick-fixes.

+Note that the `SimpleTypes` class in the `elementTypeHolderClass` field above specifies the name of a class that gets generated from the grammar, it doesn't exist at this point.

 ### 3.4.
 Generate a parser

 Now when the grammar is defined we can generate a parser with PSI classes via *Generate Parser Code* from the context menu on *Simple.bnf* file.